JuiceRescue/juice-rescue.org/index.md

 Here are three things you can do:

-* **[Complete this short form to tell us about you](https://forms.gle/pz8iPAYeZ7cu3ZTq7)**, so you can tell us about your needs/issues, and share ideas for how you can help.
-We will not share your contact information without your permission
+* **Complete this short form to [tell us about you](https://forms.gle/pz8iPAYeZ7cu3ZTq7)**, describe your needs, and share ideas for how you can help.
+We will use this information for collective organizing and may email you with an occasional update.
+We will not share your contact information without your permission.
 <!--* **Add your story in the comments below**, if you want journalists and consumer advocacy groups to see your story-->
 * **If you are a writer, organizer, designer, or software developer**, please consider joining the “**Juicepass Rescue**” open source software project:
   * [Join the Discord Server](https://discord.gg/rBgbGZsA)